BlueStamp-Engineering-2022/Tom_BSE_Project/index.md

 ](https://www.youtube.com/watch?v=q7SMOrZimE8 "First Milestone")
 ![image](https://user-images.githubusercontent.com/80085373/175994924-6154a887-1acb-48d5-99c0-f0a306819b93.png)

-# Second Milestone
+# Final Milestone
-My second milestone consists on three new additions: line tracking, obstacle detection, and a robotic arm.
+My final milestone consists on three new additions: line tracking, obstacle detection, and a robotic arm.
 The functions line tracking and obstacle detection is made using a infrared sensor, and a ultrasonic sensor, respectively.
 Meanwhile, the robotic arm was created using 3D print parts, servos, a powere supply, and another arduino mega.
 The robotic arm is bluetooth just like the main robot, and can be controlled through the same phone.
 Some errors I ran into weres ones such as servos being weighted down.
 To fix this, I used a rubber band to help pull back the weight.
 Another problem I ran into in on the SoftwareSerial port of the arduino mega.
 This port had a poor performance and did not work properly for my project.
 To fix this, I swapped to a serial port instead.

 [![Second Milestone](https://user-images.githubusercontent.com/80085373/180289476-19af0c3b-184b-4a40-a4d4-a160616f36bf.png)
 ](https://www.youtube.com/watch?v=xqNN-ucvnP4 "Second Milestone")